 I’ll discuss these and other points of grammar and usage in more detail in the commentary that accompanies the full edited version of Maurizio’s article.

 Questions or comments?
-Post them here on the blog, or send me an email.
+Post them here on the blog, send me an email, or start a discussion in the “Advanced ESL Legal English” community on Google+.